Crafttino21/ProjectX-Roblox/README.md

 - **Showcase (outdated):** https://www.youtube.com/watch?v=X3AOUBOBLKQ

 Features:
-- Level 6 Execution
+- Level 7 Injection
-- ~87% UNC
+- ~95% UNC (based on updates)
-- Easy to Use
-- Bootstraper for Auto Updates
+- Auto Update
+- Internal and External Injection
+- Powerfull hyperion Bypass
+- AI features
+- even more
+This list may be out to date.
+Check out my discord for the newest features and Update Notifications ^^